HMS Bat: Pre-War

 After commissioning Bat was assigned to the 2nd Fleet and based at Devonport on training duties.

 On 22 September 1897, Bat entered into the Fleet Reserve at Portsmouth.
 On 27 November 1987, Bat was commissioned at Portsmouth by the crew of the destroyer Thrasher for service with the Devonport Instructional Flotilla.
 In October 1898, the ship became the first destroyer in the Royal Navy to receive a torpedo fitted for a gyroscope.

 In 1899 she was the leader of the Devonport Flotilla under the command of Commander Alexander Ludovic Duff during exercises in July.
 The following month she had her starboard propeller damaged while in Falmouth harbour, when the destroyer Fairy dragged her moorings and drifted into Bat and other ships of the flotilla.
 Following repairs in Devonport, she was to go back to the flotilla, but had to withdraw for a longer period as there was an accident in the engine-room during power trials in late February.
 She paid off into the Dockyard reserve at Devonport on 8 March 1900.
 Her commanding officer, from 1901, was Commander Roger Keyes, who pioneered new aggressive tactics for destroyers during this period.
 Bat was paid off on 4 January 1902, when her crew was turned over to the destroyer Falcon, which took her place in the flotilla.
 After paying off, she underwent repairs to re-tube her Reed boilers.

 Bat was deployed to the Mediterranean between 1902 and 1905.
 On 2 September 1902 she commissioned at Devonport to join the Mediterranean Fleet.
 Arriving at Malta, she became tender to HMS Orion, depot ship for torpedo boats.
+In early January 1903 she took part in a three-weeks cruise with other ships of her squadron in the Greek islands around Corfu.
 On the night of 27 October 1904, Bat was in collision with the destroyer Panther off Gozo, with both ships having to return to Malta for repairs.

 In 1910, Bat was part of the Fourth Destroyer Flotilla, based at Portsmouth and tendered to the depot ship Hecla.
 By March 1913, Bat was part of the Sixth Flotilla at Portsmouth, which was equipped with older destroyers for patrol purposes.
 The destroyer transferred to the Eighth Flotilla, based at Chatham in early 1914.

 On 30 August 1912 the Admiralty directed all destroyer classes were to be designated by letters starting with 'A'.
 Since her design speed was 30 knots and she had three funnels, she was assigned to the C class on 30 September 1913.
 The class letter 'C' was painted on the hull below the bridge area and on a funnel.